sbrzt/sbrzt.github.io/content/post/writing-technical-content/index.md

 ---
-title: Example
+title: Introduction to Linked (Open) Data
 subtitle: Introduction to Linked Open Data
 summary: A crash course on Linked Open Data (LOD).
-It introduces the fundamental concepts of openly accessible, interconnected, and standardized data on the web.
-This approach aims to improve data discoverability and integration by using URIs, RDF triples, and ontologies.
-It encourages sharing data under open licenses, fostering collaboration and knowledge sharing.
-The use of SPARQL enables querying across diverse datasets, enhancing semantic understanding.
+It introduces the fundamental concepts of data publishing and integration by using URIs, RDF triples, and ontologies.
 date: 2023-12-20
 math: false
 image: